-Column Description State (Reply) Displays the state of the connection in the reply direction.
+Description RELATED - This connection has already been expected.
+SEEN_REPLY - The first answer packet from the destination was seen, but the handshake has not yet been completed.
+SEEN_REPLY - The first answer packet from the destination was seen, but the UNREPLIED - An initial packet from the source was seen, but it has not yet been replied.
+UNSET UNTRACKED - This connection is not tracked.
+Displays the state of the connection in the reply direction.
 In this case, reply direction means from destination to source.
 The status can be one of the following: ASSURED ESTABLISHED - This connection has been established.
 EXPECTED - This is an expected connection.
 There have not yet been any matching packets, but the firewall expects such packets soon.
-FIXED TIMEOUT INVALID - This connection does not follow the expected behavior of a connection and is, therefore, considered invalid.
+FIXED_TIMEOUT INVALID - This connection does not follow the expected behavior of a connection and is, therefore, considered invalid.
 NEW - This connection is starting.
 RELATED - This connection has already been expected.
-SEEN_REPLY - The first answer packet from the source was seen, but the handshake has not yet been completed. &gt; UNREPLIED - An initial packet from the source was seen, but it has not yet been replied. &gt; UNSET UNTRACKED - This connection is not tracked.
-Source (Reply) Displays the source IP address and port expected of the return packets (usually the same as under Destination ).
-Destination (Reply) Displays the destination IP address and port expected of the return packets (usually the same as under Source ).
-Packets (Reply) Displays the number of packets sent in the reply direction for the given connection.
+SEEN_REPLY - The first answer packet from the source was seen, but the handshake has not yet been completed.
+UNREPLIED - An initial packet from the source was seen, but it has not yet been replied.
+UNSET UNTRACKED - This connection is not tracked.
+Displays the source IP address and port expected of the return packets (usually the same as under Destination ).
+Displays the destination IP address and port expected of the return packets (usually the same as under Source ).
+Displays the number of packets sent in the reply direction for the given connection.
 In this case, reply direction means from destination to source.
-Bytes (Reply) Displays the number of bytes sent in the reply direction for the given connection.
+Displays the number of bytes sent in the reply direction for the given connection.
 In this case, reply direction means from destination to source.
 Mark Displays the connection mark.
-The mark is set by your LANCOM R&S®Unified Firewall.
+The mark is set by your LANCOM ${\sf Res}^{\circledast}$ Unified Firewall.
 Used Displays the conntrack $Use$ field.